 For the Gas Year commencing 1 October 2013 only, the Portfolio Date shall be the first non Business Day of May 2014.

-The Transporters shall give the User 20 Business Days notice prior to the Portfolio Date relating to which the User must provide its Supply Portfolio.
+The CDSP shall give the User 20 Business Days notice prior to the Portfolio Date relating to which the User must provide its Supply Portfolio.

-The User must comply with the Transporters’ request under paragraph 2.12.1 and provide the Supply Portfolio to the Transporters within 15 business days of the Portfolio Date unless unable to do so under paragraph 2.14.2.
+The User must comply with the CDSP's request under paragraph 2.12.1 and provide the Supply Portfolio to the CDSP within 15 business days of the Portfolio Date unless unable to do so under paragraph 2.14.2.

 The Supply Portfolios shall include all actively supplied Supply Meter Point Reference Numbers that are currently live in each Supplier’s database where a Supply Contract is in place and shall detail the following data: